DevDad-Main/Social-Media-Microservices/README.md

 - **post.created**: Published when a post is created, consumed by Search Service to index the post
 - **post.deleted**: Published when a post is deleted, consumed by Search Service (removes index) and Media Service (deletes associated media files)
+- **post.liked**: Published when a post is liked/unliked, consumed by other services for analytics
+- **story.created**: Published when a story is created, consumed by Search Service to index the story
+- **story.deleted**: Published when a story is deleted, consumed by Search Service (removes index) and Media Service (deletes associated media files)

 ## Caching Strategy

 - **Posts**: Cached for 5 minutes with pagination support
 - **Individual Posts**: Cached for 1 hour
+- **Stories**: Cached for 3 minutes
 - **Search Results**: Cached for 3 minutes
+- **User Data**: Cached for 10 minutes
 - **Rate Limiting**: Uses Redis store for distributed rate limiting

 ## Testing